 CUSTOM DESIGN OR MODULAR?

-Based on a question we’re often asked it’s apparent that people generally don’t understand the difference between a modular kitchen and a custom-designed kitchen.
+People generally don’t understand the difference between a modular kitchen and a custom-designed kitchen.

 A modular kitchen is a series of “modules” (or boxes) that are capable of being installed in a room to create a kitchen.
 These modules are typically a “standard” size or a series of standard sizes.
 When fitted in the room it’s unlikely that the modules will fit exactly within the room without adjustment.
 Often the adjustment comes in the form of a filler (or panel) to make up the gap that remains at one end of a run of cabinets (between the last cabinet and a fixed wall for example).
 In order to completely fill the space you will even find companies that will fit different sized modules to compensate for the fact that the cabinets haven’t been made to measure (i.e. custom designed).